 Today Earth's atmospheric carbon dioxide (CO2) concentration is over 400 ppmv and this CO2 concentration is rising at over 2.5 ppmv per year.
-Humans are injecting fossil CO2 into the atmosphere at more than twice the rate at which CO2 is absorbed by the oceans and at many times the rate at which CO2 is removed from the oceans by natural processes (net formation of biomatter, carbonate rock and fossil fuels).
-Prior to the industrial revolution Earth's atmospheric CO2 concentration was steady at about 280 ppmv.
+Humans are injecting fossil CO2 into the atmosphere at more than twice the rate at which CO2 is absorbed by the oceans and at many times the rate at which CO2 is removed from the oceans by natural processes (formation of carbonate rock and fossil fuels).
+Prior to the industrial revolution Earth's atmospheric CO2 concentration was nearly steady at about 280 ppmv.
 A consequence of the increased atmospheric CO2 concentration is that Earth is continuously absorbing more radiant energy from the sun than it emits via thermal infrared radiation.
 This net energy absorption is causing continuous heat accumulation.

 The heat accumulation is melting: ice that floats on the ocean surface, ice that occurs as land borne glaciers, ice that occurs as permafrost and ice that occurs as fine particles in clouds.
 This melting of ice is reducing Earth's solar reflectivity (planetary Bond albedo), which is further increasing the rate of net energy absorption.
 This net energy absorption is gradually warming the oceans.
-This warming process will continue until the average Earth solar reflectivity (Bond albedo) drops from 30% to 10% with an accompanying temperature rise of about 17.4 degrees C.
+This warming process will continue until the average Earth solar reflectivity (planetary Bond albedo) drops from 30% to 10% with an accompanying temperature rise of about 18 degrees C.

 Thermal runaway is not an unproven theory.
 The sedimentary isotope ratio and fossil record shows that CO2 triggered atmospheric thermal runaway occurred about 55 million years ago, during a period known as the Paleocene Eocene Thermal Maximum (PETM).
 During the PETM the polar ice caps completely melted and all land animals larger than a mole became extinct.
-Thermal runaway will not happen over night.
+Spontaneous thermal runaway will not happen over night.
 It will take several decades to develop.
-However, once started thermal runaway will be impossible to stop.
+However, once started spontaneous thermal runaway will be impossible to stop.